KubeWatch-Monitoring/KubeWatch/Documentation/security-assessments/security-assessment_2022.05.19.md

 described in more detail here: [w3cub - X-Content-Type-Options](https://docs.w3cub.com/http/headers/x-content-type-options).

-Additionally the routes `/admin` and `/Admin` should be deleted, because both of them are not needed and they can maybe used as vulnerability.
+Additionally, the routes `/admin` and `/Admin` should be deleted, because both of them are not needed, and they might be exploited.

 ### Tampering attack